AaronRuben/bcftools_tutorial_madcap/README.md

 <pre><code>user@bash:bcftools_tutorial_madcap $ bcftools view -r 8:128025399-128033259 -v snps --min-ac 2 --max-ac 2 --min-ac 10 data/example.vcf.gz | wc -l</code></pre>

 The correct answer is **256**.
-The `--min-ac` variables specifies the minimum number of non-reference allele counts for a site to be included.
+The `--min-ac` variables specify the minimum number of non-reference allele counts for a site to be included.
 </details>

 <details>
-  <summary>How many of all variants in the <em>PCAT1</em> region are common in Africa (AF > 0.05) and rare in Europe (AF <=0.05)?
-Hint: you may want to use <code>bcftools query</code></summary>
+  <summary>How many of all variants in the <em>PCAT1</em> region are common in Africa (AF > 0.05) and rare in Europe (AF <=0.05)? **Hint:** you may want to use <code>bcftools query</code></summary>

 <pre><code>user@bash:bcftools_tutorial_madcap $ bcftools query -f '%CHROM\t%POS\t%ID\t%REF\t%ALT\t%QUAL\t%FILTER\t%INFO[\t%GT]\n' -i 'AFR_AF > 0.01 && EUR_AF <= 0.01' -r 8:128025399-128033259 data/example.vcf.gz | wc -l</code></pre>

 The correct answer is **26**.
-The `-f` variables specifies which fields to print (i.e., the output format), while the `-i` variable specifies conditions for a site to be included.
-Note that the qutations are marks are required!! *&&* indicates that both conditions must be met for a site to be included.
+The `-f` variable specifies which fields to print (i.e., the output format), while the `-i` variable specifies conditions for a site to be included.
+Note that quotation marks are required!! *&&* indicates that both conditions must be met for a site to be included.
 If you use *||* instead, a site will be included if either condition is met.
 </details>
 <details>
   <summary><h2>Bonus</h2></summary>

 ### Get summary statistics
-Let's look at some of statistics, describing the data:
+Let's look at some of the statistics, describing the data:

 <pre><code>user@bash:bcftools_tutorial_madcap $ bcftools stats data/example.vcf.gz > example_stats.txt</code></pre>

 `bcftools stats` will compute some basic statistics, such as the allele frequency spectrum and read depth distribution.
-We will write these information to a file called `example_stats.txt`.
+We will write this information to a file called `example_stats.txt`.

 If you have `pdflatex` or `tectonic` installed, you can try to visualize the statistics, using:
 <pre><code>plot-vcfstats -p plots example_stats.txt</code></pre>